RXCodes/Python-Tic-Tac-Toe/README.md

 # Python-Tic-Tac-Toe
-A simple little tic tae toc game made in python made for a college CSE project.
+A simple little tic tae toc game made in python made for a college CSE project. main.py contains the source code that runs the entire program - it needs to be run on Codeskulptor.
+You can play this in Codeskulptor by picking one of the prototypes.

 ![Game icon](https://raw.githubusercontent.com/RXCodes/Python-Tic-Tac-Toe/main/images/Icon-v2.jpg)